gyse3054/Turing-College/GYS_PACKAGE/README.md

     When division by zero is attempted, a ValueError is raised.
     When trying to take an even root of a negative number, a ValueError is raised.

-Make sure to handle these exceptions in your code appropriately.